Digital Literacy Initiative for Vulnerable Women in Armenia

 Psychological factors

 All our women beneficiaries are direct or indirect war victims, and many of them confirmed that they passed through severe traumatic experiences that have profoundly affected them.
-Education and learning have ceased to be a priority for these women despite professional integration's obvious necessity and significance.
+Education and learning have ceased to be a priority for these women despite the obvious necessity and significance of professional integration.

-“When, in the winter of 2020, military people came to our home and explained to us that my husband's location was unknown and that there most probably few chances of finding him alive, my mother-in-law felt in severe depression and since then, showed loss of memory.
+"When, in the winter of 2020, military people came to our home and explained to us that my husband's location was unknown and that there were most probably few chances of finding him alive, my mother-in-law fell into severe depression and, since then, has shown loss of memory.
 This particular mourning ambiance in the house affected my four-year-old daughter, who still has difficulties communicating with others.
-All this also impacted me, and participating in digital literacy courses was a daunting challenge, but fortunately, I decided ultimately to come, and I am happy that I did it.
-I imagine many women are in the same situation; they have no motivation but to earn money and aren’t interested in personal development.”Interview Extract: War widow, 35 years old, mother of two children - Program beneficiary, IGA: Greenhouse, Armavir region, Armenia
+All this also impacted me, and participating in digital literacy courses was a daunting challenge, but fortunately, I ultimately decided to come, and I am happy that I did it.
+I imagine many women are in the same situation; they have no motivation but to earn money and aren't interested in personal development."Interview Extract: War widow, 35 years old, mother of two children - Program beneficiary, IGA: Greenhouse, Armavir region, Armenia

 Among various psychological factors, a lack of self-confidence plays a critical role.
 This low self-confidence stems from patriarchal societal stereotypes that suggest women don't need to be technologically proficient to be good mothers for their families.
 Of course, this fallacy is baseless, and the beneficiaries quickly realize that it is more of a psychological aspect that could be addressed through a learning process.